-However, the underlying cause of yellow leaves is more likely slow draining soils or pots without good drainage rather then just simply over watering.
+However, the underlying cause of yellow leaves is more likely slow-draining soils or pots without good drainage rather than just simply overwatering.

 When planting parsley it is imperative to use good compost when preparing the soil or potting mix.

-Compost helps to retain moisture yet it still has a porous structure which allows excess water to drain away from the roots, which provides the optimal moisture balance for parsley and helps to avoid fugal disease.
+Compost helps to retain moisture yet it still has a porous structure that allows excess water to drain away from the roots, which provides the optimal moisture balance for parsley and helps to avoid fungal disease.

-Parsley that is planted in slow draining soils (such as clay) or in boggy areas, ideally requires moving to a pot, container or raised bed to help improve the drainage.
+Parsley that is planted in slow-draining soils (such as clay) or in boggy areas, ideally requires moving to pots, containers, or raised beds to help improve drainage.

 Pots are better for growing parsley and help to yellow leaves because:

-- Pots have naturally more favourable drainage conditions compared to garden soil.
+- Pots have naturally more favorable drainage conditions compared to garden soil.

-- Its is far easier to prepare a potting mix to grow parsley then it is to amend garden soil so that it is better suited for parsley.
+- It is far easier to prepare a potting mix to grow parsley than it is to amend garden soil so that it is better suited for parsley.

-Prune back any yellow foliage as low to the ground as you can with a sterile pair of pruners to avoid spreading any fungal pathogens and discard the yellow leaves in a bin or burn them rather then placing on a compost heap.
+Prune back any yellow foliage as low to the ground as you can with a sterile pair of pruners to avoid spreading any fungal pathogens and discard the yellow leaves in a bin or burn them rather than placing them on a compost heap.

 Drought Causes Parsley to turn yellow